St Mary's Halls of Residence Application Process

 If you are interested in self-catered University accommodation, please contact the Accommodation Service who will try to arrange this for you.

 Please note: Additional charges may apply for moving into halls before 10th September 2017.

 If you are a first year student who is opting to stay in University accommodation and you wish to reside in your accommodation over the Christmas closure period, we would advise you to consider choosing 16 Strawberry Hill Road or one of the self-catered options as your highest preferences as these are the only halls which stay open over the Christmas period.

 The Accommodation Service also provides information regarding off private sector accommodation including; lodgings, private halls of residence and private sector housing.

 For more information for International students, please visit the International accommodation pages.

-If you are a returning student the Accommodation Service can provide advice on finding off-campus accommodation in private halls of residences, house and flat-shares, or in lodgings with local families.
+If you are a continuing student the Accommodation Service can provide advice on finding private sector accommodation in private halls of residences, house and flat-shares, or in lodgings with local families.